GrigoryGraborenko/neshny/README.md

 # Neshny
 Neshny is an OpenGL/C++ library for games and simulations.
 It is designed to be unobtrusive - use as little or as much of it as you wish.
+It is not an engine, rather a tool to help make writing your own engine easier.
 The core feature is an entity system that runs mostly on the graphics card.

 Currently it has dependencies on Qt >= v5.15, Dear ImGui >= v1.88, and Metastuff.
+There is an optional dependency on SDL as well for some features.

 ## Installation
 *This is a work in progress - later on there will be example projects and cmake files.*